rybalkinsd/kotlin-boot-camp/lecture01/slides/PITCHME.md

 @fa[bug] **I like successful builds** @fa[bug]

 ---
 <!-- .slide: class="center" -->
 @title[Course target]

-In this course you will learn how to use Kotlin and it's ecosystem for **backend** development.
+In this course you will learn how to use Kotlin and it's ecosystem for @css[highlight](backend) development.

 ---
 @title[Technology stack]